Jaymin-mistry/dst/{{ cookiecutter.repo_name }}/README.md

 Project Organization
 ------------

-    ├── data
+    ├── .github/workflows  <- Github actions/workflows
+    ├── config             <- local folder to store secrets etc that is not committed ├── data
     │   ├── interim        <- Intermediate data that has been transformed.
     │   ├── processed      <- The final, canonical data sets for modeling.